raohmaru/generic-mse2-template/README.md

 Firstly, you need to create a new MSE2 set with game type "Generic" and card style "Normal".

 In the **Style** tab (key F7) you can customize the aspect of the card.
-Every option shows a help text on the left of the status bar when you pass over that option with the cursor.
+Every option shows a help text on the left of the status bar (at the bottom of the window) when you pass over that option with the cursor.

 To show card number, set symbol and copyright stuff go to the **Set info** tab (F6), fill in the fields and set the option "Extended Card Info" to "Yes".